Offshore for Us citizens

 Navigate US tax and compliance laws and utilize exclusions to create a life of freedom offshore.

-Here’s the good news: There are 100% legal ways for US citizens and residents to go offshore, reduce their taxes, protect their money, and build their wealth.
+Ready for the good news?
+There are 100% legal ways for US persons (citizens and residents of the United States) to go offshore, reduce their taxes, protect their money, and build their wealth.

-But here’s the frustrating part: US citizens also have a very unique set of circumstances that requires more compliance, more paperwork, and much more planning to get the benefits that others take for granted.
+Yes, US citizens have a very unique set of circumstances that require more compliance, more paperwork, and much more planning to get the benefits that others take for granted, but it is not impossible to go offshore as a US citizen and reap the benefits of that choice.

 If you want to build a sense of freedom and get out of the single-minded American lifestyle, you should strongly consider taking yourself and your business offshore.